 Where is your Circus Summer Camp located?

 The Sailor Circus Arena – 2075 Bahia Vista Street, Sarasota FL.
-34239, for pick-up and drop-off: heading East on Bahia Vista Street, drive past the Sailor Circus Arena’s blue and white tent, and make your second left into the gates (link to a map)
+34239, for pick-up and drop-off: heading East on Bahia Vista Street, drive past the Sailor Circus Arena’s blue and white tent, and make your second left into the gates.
+Map

 Can I register online?